KeinOhrHasen/News.github.io/README.md

-# News.github.io
+### News.github.io

 ```
-*A short instruction for this progect
+*A short instruction for this progect:
 ```
   1. click on Github Page link
-  * 2. ...wait a moment, while JS will parse json
+  2. ...wait a moment, while JS will parse json
-  * 3. enjoy ;)
+  3. enjoy ;)